- views

 What is the K correction?

-When spectra are available, K-corrections can be calculated analytically.
-This is neatly derived in Hogg's 2002 paper:
+When spectra are available, K-corrections can be calculated analytically, see Hogg's 2002 paper:

 Pasted image 20241116193727.png

-However, spectra are often unavailable.
+However, spectra are often expensive or hard to get.
 In such cases, astronomers rely on photometry-based methods like Blanton's K-correction, which, while standard, can be inaccurate—particularly for distant galaxies.

 Leveraging ML for K-corrections